DataBiosphere/dsub/docs/input_output.md

 if needed it can be parsed from the environment variable.
 More commonly, the job script will need the output directory.

-To get the output directory and file extension in bash:
+To get the output directory and file extension in Bash:

 ```
 # This will set OUTPUT_DIR to "/mnt/data/output/gs/bucket/path"